Step-by-Step Guide For Attendees - Meetup Format

 If things are good, select "Continue," and you're in!

 Note:If your Airmeet event is unlisted, the link provided will act as an authentication itself.
 You will only be required to fill in your Name, Professional Title, Organization, City & Country details to take you straight to the event.

 An Attendee can enter the event in 3 ways depending upon the event entry rules set by the organizer.
-Kindly read more about it on the following link - How to Enter Airmeet Events?
+Reference Article - How to Enter Airmeet Events?